andreaabellera/TermSetter/README.md

 2. Open the source code with Android Studio (i.e. Open an Existing Project)
 3. Run the app (or press `Shift + F10`) after gradle sync is completed

-# NOTE

-In case any of the links below are not working, most of the documents (Vision statement, Architecture, etc.) are available under /docs directory.

 # Iteration 0

 Vision statement (Iteration 0)